noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - a type can have instances of many types
 - variance: subtyping relationship varies with the type parameter
   - Functions must be contravariant in their argument types and covariant in their result types,
+    - mutable things are always invariant
   - covariant: C[A] <: C[B],
-    - a type that accepts mutations of its elements shoud not be ocvariant
+    - a type that accepts mutations of its elements shoud not be covariant
-    - fns are always coveriant in their result type
+    - fns are always (and ONLY) coveriant in their result type
       - i.e. covariant type parameters can only appear in method results (not parameter lists)
       - covariant type params may appear in lower bounds of method type parameters
   - contravariant: C[A] >: C[B]